Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 In Jac, pythonic class declarations take on a slightly different syntax compared to Python, using the `object` keyword as opposed to `class`.
 This `object` notion along with a few others are key primitives in Jac's unique data spatial programming approach and capable of embodying various data spatial semantics.
 However, it also fully subsumes and maps to Python's class semantics so we discuss `object`s through this lens here.
 Later we'll delve into `object`s through a data spatial lens.

-#### Constructor, spawning, and self referencing
+#### Constructor, spawning, self referencing, and access modifiers
 A slight departure from Python is the replacement of the `__init__` method with simply `init` in Jac.
 This `init` method serves as the constructor function in a Jac object, initiating the object's state. `init` can be made private using the `priv` keyword.

+Jac introduces a robust system of access modifiers, unlike Python which relies on the `_` and `__` conventions.
+Jac's 'priv', 'prot', and 'pub' keywords provide explicit control over access levels to the properties and methods of an object.
+These keywords represent private, protected, and public access modifiers respectively, providing a level of encapsulation more akin to other languages such as C++ or Java.

  There is also no need to specify the `self` keyword in method signatures.
+This has always felt awkward and redundant in Python.
 Instead, Jac implies its presence and uses of the `here` keyword to refer to the enclosing object instance.

 ```jac